 Growing Young Leaders is a programme which offers young people aged 13-18 the opportunity to spend 6 months serving in leadership in their local church/community whilst meeting with other young people on the programme to discover more about leadership and to explore their vocation.
 Young people are paired with a mentor throughout the duration of the programme to support them in their local setting.

-The programme is currently available in the Bradwell and Colchester Areas.
+The programme is currently available in the Colchester Area.

 The programme includes:

 - 3 Training Days (Usually in September, November, January and March)

 - A Commissioning Service (often combined with the final training day)

 This programme is free but we invite churches to make a £60 contribution towards running costs.